 What happens if after I become certified I will be out of the local area for an extended time or I need to take a year off from umpiring?

 You may change your membership status to “inactive” for any season.
 First, you must join the RVUA (or another UANJ chapter) immediately after passing the exam to become certified.
 You must remain a member (active or inactive) as long as you wish to be certified.
 Sometimes, younger cadets plan to attend college out of the local area, or sometimes active members need to take a year off from umpiring for work, health or personal reasons.
 Normal membership status is active.
 However, if you wish to maintain your certification for a year but agree to forgo receiving game assignments you may change your membership status to inactive.
 The dues for inactive membership are lower than normal active status membership.
 Inactive members do not receive updated rulebooks and are not covered by NFHS Insurance.
 The arrangement of changing your status as inactive or active is done through the chapter secretary.

 May I join more than one UANJ chapter at the same time?

 If a cadet fails the state exam he/she may repeat the class and take the test again in the following year.

-No. Although prior umpire experience is not required to attend the class, it is highly recommended that cadets who plan to umpire high school games immediately in the current season have a firm understanding of the game and some minimal umpiring practice to have a successful experience.
-If you have no prior umpire experience we suggest that you work some games in local youth leagues (i.e. Little League or Babe Ruth) first and attend a few mechanics clinics before attempting to umpire a high school game.
+No. Although prior umpire experience is not required to attend the class.
+Cadets who plan to umpire high school games immediately in the current season should have a firm understanding of the game and some minimal umpiring practice to have a successful experience.

 Yes.
 To maintain varsity certification, each year, chapter members must: